dsasoft/walmart-test/README.md

 Measure the shortest distance between Origin and Destiny inside already saved Map, and cost based on also given Truck's autonomy and Gas price.
 <br/>
 <br/>
 Following the premise that the Map's values is only one way.
-For example: The distance between A to B is 15, the reverse (B to A) is not necessarily true. <br/>
+For example: The distance between A to B is 15, the reverse (B to A) is not necessarily the same distance. <br/>
 It uses JGraphT Dijkstra algorithm implementation.
 <pre>
 HTTP request:<br>